Best San Francisco Farmers Markets

 www.heartofthecity

 Located at the United Nations Plaza near City Hall, the Heart of the City Farmers’ is the only independent, farmer-operated non-profit farmers’ market in San Francisco.
-First opened in 1981, the Heart of the City Farmers’ Market has a mission to support and small farmers and make fresh food available to low-income customers who might not be able to afford adequate nutrition in the City.
+First opened in 1981, the Heart of the City Farmers’ Market has a mission to support small farmers and make fresh food available to low-income customers who might be unable to afford adequate nutrition.

 How To Purchase Goods At Heart Of The City

-Heart of the City features a few dozen vendors who accept cash, credit cards and market tokens which may be purchased at the information tent.
+Heart of the City features a few dozen vendors who accept cash, credit cards, and market tokens, which may be purchased at the information tent.
 Additionally, the market accepts alternate forms of currency from food assistance programs like WIC, EBT, and EatSF.
-With its location very close to Market Street, United Nations Plaza is easily accessible by BART at the Civic Center station and with San Francisco Muni.
+With its location close to Market Street, United Nations Plaza is easily accessible by BART at the Civic Center station and with San Francisco Muni.

 Related: Mother’s Day Flowers In Santa Cruz